A NOTE FOR PARENTS

 - Talk openly with your son/daughter about some of the challenges they are feeling with regards to practicing and work together with your child to come up with some tangible solutions to overcome the practicing challenges.

-- Here are two books that can help (some of the tips above have come from these resources), should you require further advice and wisdom on the subject of practicing:
+Here are two books that can also help (some of the tips above have come from these resources), should you require further advice and wisdom on the subject of practicing: